Northamptonshire Battery, Royal Field Artillery: Interwar

 In 1938, the 84th Field Brigade was one of a number of units selected for conversion to the Anti-Aircraft (AA) role.
 However, 336th (Northamptonshire) Bty was replaced in the Norfolk unit by an existing AA battery from Suffolk.
-Instead, the Peterborough Battery remained a field artillery unit, joining 86th (East Anglian) (Hertfordshire Yeomanry) Field Regiment on 1 November and forming E and F Troops of 344th Field Battery based in Hitchin.Sainsbury, Hertfordshire Yeomanry, p.
-60.
+Instead, the Peterborough Battery remained a field artillery unit, joining 86th (East Anglian) (Hertfordshire Yeomanry) Field Regiment on 1 November and forming E and F Troops of 344th Field Battery based in Hitchin.

 However, in early 1939 the TA was required to double in size, and existing units formed duplicates.
 The 86th did this by forming 135th (East Anglian) (Hertfordshire Yeomanry) Field Regiment based on 344th Bty, recreating 336th Bty at Peterborough and 344th at Hitchin.
-It formed part of 18th Division, the duplicate of 54th (East Anglian) Division.Frederick, pp. 756–9, 775.Sainsbury, Hertfordshire Yeomanry, pp. 62–6.Litchfield, p.
-103.
+It formed part of 18th Division, the duplicate of 54th (East Anglian) Division.

 World War II

 Phoney war

 Advance parties of the TA were mobilised on 24 August and general mobilisation was ordered on 1 September, two days before the outbreak of war.
 135th Field Regiment assumed full independence from its parent unit on 7 September.
 In November, 336th Bty concentrated at Kimberley, Norfolk, moving to nearby Hingham Hall when the weather turned bad.
 During March 1940, parties were temporarily sent to man Lewis guns for AA defence on coastal shipping, and volunteers left to join No. 8 Commando.
 When the Battle of France began, the battery was sent with its four obsolete 4.5-inch howitzers to guard the coast at Weybourne and at Cley next the Sea, while those not required to man the guns became part of 18th Divisional Artillery Rifle Regiment on anti-paratroop duties.
 The signallers went to assist the training of 57th (Newfoundland) Heavy Regiment.

 In August 1940 the battery exchanged its four 4.5-inch howitzers for eight French 75 mm guns, carried Portee on 30-cwt Fordson trucks, though in September they received some training on 18/25-pounders, and later received 18 Guy Quad-Ant 4 x 4 gun tractors in preparation for the eventual issue of 25-pounder guns, which arrived in January 1941.
 In November, with winter approaching, the battery moved back into billets at West Runton.
-On 27 November, C Troop was detached to become E Troop of a new battery (later numbered 499 Bty).Sainsbury, Hertfordshire Yeomanry, pp. 159–61, 165.
+On 27 November, C Troop was detached to become E Troop of a new battery (later numbered 499 Bty).